Health and safety officer inspection

 What about Ofsted?

-This term Ofsted will avoid inspecting any education setting that is on the published list of those Although last term Ofsted removed settings with RAAC from inspection schedules, this term RAAC-affected schools “would continue to be eligible for inspection”, according to Ofsted.
+Ofsted's latets position is that RAAC-affected schools “will be eligible for inspection”.
 However, Ofsted has said that being on the RAAC list “will be sufficient grounds to defer the inspection”, should the school wish to.

 For schools that do not have confirmed RAAC but may still be impacted by RAAC, for example where a school is hosting pupils from schools that have RAAC, Ofsted will “carefully consider any requests for a deferral of an inspection”.